Gayatrimurali/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 ## Estimated timing: 60 minutes

-### Exercise 1: Deploy an Azure VM hosting an Active Directory domain controller
+### Exercise 1: Deploy an Azure VM hosting an Microsoft Entra ID domain controller

 In this exercise, you will complete the following tasks:

 - Task 1: Identify an available DNS name for an Azure VM deployment
-- Task 2: Use an ARM template to deploy an Azure VM hosting an Active Directory domain controller
+- Task 2: Use an ARM template to deploy an Azure VM hosting an Microsoft Entra ID domain controller

 #### Task 1: Identify an available DNS name for an Azure VM deployment